The following terms are defined and will help members understand the privileges that a Sea Tow membership affords when services are requested.

 By opting into the Sea Tow Automatic Renewal Program you agree to the following:

-Unless Sea Tow notifies you otherwise for reasons that remain within Sea Tow’s sole discretion, your Sea Tow and/or Trailer Care membership(s) will automatically and annually renew under this agreement.
-Accordingly, unless you receive that notification, each year approximately fourteen (14) days prior to the end of your membership term, your membership(s) will automatically renew for an additional one year term, unless you have chosen to cancel participation in the Automatic Renewal Program at least twenty (20) days prior to the expiration date of your current membership term.
+Unless Sea Tow notifies you otherwise for reasons that remain within Sea Tow’s sole discretion, your Sea Tow and/or Trailer Care membership(s) will automatically and annually renew under this agreement for your selected membership options at the then current pricing using the credit card provided.
+Accordingly, unless you receive that notification, each year approximately 10 days prior to the end of your membership term, your membership(s) will automatically renew for an additional one-year term, unless you have chosen to cancel participation in the Automatic Renewal Program at least twenty (20) days prior to the expiration date of your current membership term.

 Upon such automatic renewal, the credit, debit or bank card on file with Sea Tow will automatically be charged the membership fee(s) at the then current rate for the membership option(s) selected by member.
 Should your credit, debit, or bank card be declined the membership(s) will not be renewed, you will be notified via email, and it is the member’s responsibility to contact Sea Tow to provide updated payment information in order to renew the membership(s) by logging into your account on www.seatow.com and renewing or calling Sea Tow at 1-800-4-SEATOW (800-473-2869).

-Full refunds will be provided in the instances of Automatic Renewal charges if the refund request is made within 30 days of the effective date of the membership term and provided no membership services have been rendered in the interim.
+Full refunds will be provided when a membership has been automatically renewed when the refund request is made within 30 days of the effective date of the membership term and no membership services have been rendered in the interim.
 In all other cases, Sea Tow membership is non-refundable, but any remaining term on the membership is transferable by the member upon written notice to Sea Tow International.

-In order to cancel participation in the Automatic Renewal Program, you may either login to your account on www.seatow.com, call us at 1-800-4-SEATOW (800-473-2869) or email us at email@example.com.
+You can manage your Automatic Renewal subscription or opt out of the Automatic Renewal program at any time.
+In order to cancel participation or change your preferences or credit card for the Automatic Renewal Program, you may either login to your account on www.seatow.com, call us at 1-800-4-SEATOW (800-473-2869) or email us at firstname.lastname@example.org.